nathanthorell/mssql-music-platform-db/README.md

     docker run -d -e ACCEPT_EULA=Y -e MSSQL_SA_PASSWORD=TestPassword01 -v mssqldata:/var/opt/mssql -p 1433:1433 --name azuresqledge mcr.microsoft.com/azure-sql-edge:latest
     ```

 - Flyway requires a database before it can connect.
-To speed up this process for development iteration, I've added `create_db.zsh` which parses the flyway.conf file and pulls the server connection information.
-It then connects and checks if the database exists, if so it drops the database then creates a new empty one.
+To speed up this process for development iteration, I've added `create_db.zsh` which connects and checks if the database exists, if so it drops the database then creates a new empty one.

 ## CI Migrations